William Livingston, 4th Lord Livingston

-William Livingston, 4th Lord Livingston of Callandar (died c.
+William Livingston, 4th Lord Livingston of Callendar (died c.
 1518) was a Scottish nobleman.

 Early life

 Livingston was the son of James Livingston, 3rd Lord Livingston and his wife, the former Agnes Houston.
 His sister, Elizabeth Livingston, married Robert Callander, grandson and heir apparent of Robert Callender of Dowradour.
 After his father's death around 1502, his mother remarried to John Forrester of Niddry.

 His maternal grandfather was John Houston of that Ilk and his paternal grandfather was Alexander Livingston, the second son of James Livingston, 1st Lord Livingston, who served as Great Chamberlain of Scotland during the reign of James II and James III of Scotland.

 Titles and peerage

-Upon the death of his father sometime before 2 Mar 1502/3, he succeeded to the title 4th Lord Livingston of Callandar, which had been created for his great-grandfather in 1458.
+Upon the death of his father sometime before 2 Mar 1502/3, he succeeded to the title 4th Lord Livingston of Callendar, which had been created for his great-grandfather in 1458.

 Personal life

 Around 1500, Livingston was married to Agnes Hepburn, daughter of Alexander Hepburn of Whitsome (third son of Patrick Hepburn, 1st Lord Hailes) and Janet Napier (daughter of Sir Alexander Napier of Merchiston).
 Together, they were the parents of three sons and one daughter: